-The Newseum’s operations will continue as normal through the end of 2019.
-Visitors love us, but remaining in the current location has proved to be financially unstainable, requiring us to move after 2019.
+Visitors loved us, but remaining in the current location proved to be financially unsustainable.
 It is challenging to operate a paid museum in a city full of free ones.

-We have an agreement to sell the building to John Hopkins University.
-They plan to use it for their D.C.-based programs.
+We have an agreement to sell the building to Johns Hopkins University.
+The university plans to use it for its D.C.-based programs.

-Artifacts on display in the museum will remain on exhibit through the end of 2019 when the building closes to the public.
-At that time, we will begin the process of de-installing our exhibits and returning artifact loans to lenders.
+In 2020, we will de-install our exhibits and return artifact loans to lenders.
 We will also move pieces in our permanent collection to our archive facility outside Washington, D.C., until a location is determined for public display.
 The collection will be used for outgoing loans, education programs, public events, publications, digital initiatives and more.
 We also have a traveling exhibits program that keeps some Newseum exhibits open to the public at locations across the country.

-The Newseum is open through 2019 and we encourage everyone to visit this year.
 We hope to find a suitable location that can serve as the Newseum’s next home but that process will take time.
-The Freedom Forum will move to temporary offices in downtown Washington, D.C. in 2020 that will enable the organization to continue its mission to increase public understanding of the importance of the free press and the First Amendment while it transitions out of 555 Pennsylvania Avenue.
+The Freedom Forum will move to temporary offices in downtown Washington, D.C., in 2020 that will enable the organization to continue its mission to increase public understanding of the importance of the free press and the First Amendment while it transitions out of 555 Pennsylvania Avenue.

 We remain committed to continuing our mission – in a financially sustainable way – to increase public understanding of the importance of the free press and the First Amendment.
 We will be exploring all viable options for continuing a physical location for the exhibits, and will continue our efforts in digital outreach, traveling and pop-up exhibits, and web-based programs in schools around the country.